 Have a look at the special page on the various types of schools in South Africa and about finding the right school in South Africa.

 In general, expats generally rank South Africa quite high in regards to providing quality education for their younger children.
 International expats rated the options in South Africa for getting a good private education, quality childcare and exceptional after-school-activities among the highest in the world - in 2014.
 More recently, the 2019 expat survey scores are not as high anymore, but for learning South Africa still ranks 21st out of 33 countries.

 Schooling is compulsory from grade 1 to grade 9 in South Africa, i.e school starts for the children in the year they turn seven and they have to attend school until they turn 15.

 This basic general school education and training is divided into three phases:

 Some schools offer grade 0 or R classes for children in preparation to start school for children starting in the year they turn six.
 Primary school is attended in grades 1 to 6, while high school goes from grade 7 to grade 12, when the children will have their matric exam, that is matriculation, A-levels or baccalaureate or Abitur.

-Recent statistics suggest that the education system is failing the majority of children, placing South Africa at the second last position on the international league table.
-During the last twenty years quite some progress was made to heighten the levels of education in South Africa.
-However, although we note that the overcrowding and sanitary situations are addressed, we realise that it will take a long time to remedy the lack of funding and initiative of the past and the present.
-Major improvements are planned to improve this situation and first steps are being taken.
-If you want to make a difference in the life of South African children, great initiatives to support are:
+Although some recent statistics suggest that the education system is failing the majority of children, placing South Africa at the second last position on the international league table (OECD 2017), there are signs that during the last twenty-five years quite some progress was made to increase the levels of education in South Africa.
+Efforts to address inequality, overcrowding and disastrous sanitary situations need to be addressed and it will certainly take a long time to remedy the lack of funding and initiative of the past.
+Major developments such as the introduction of mandatory early childhood education have been implemented already and an increased expenditure per pupil will improve the situation as first steps already have been taken.
+If you want to help and make a difference in the life of South African children, here are some great initiatives to support: